sstsimulator/sst-macro/docs/manual/manual.md

-#### 3.6.3: Packet-flow<a name="subsec:tutorial:train"></a>

-Packet-flow is a hybrid-model of flow and packet, trying to correct the latency errors in the packet model while avoiding the ripple effect of the flow model.
+*Packet-flow* \label{subsec:tutorial:train} Packet-flow is a hybrid-model of flow and packet, trying to correct the latency errors in the packet model while avoiding the ripple effect of the flow model.
 Much like packets, the packet-flow model begins by converting messages into many discrete chunks of fixed size.
 In contrast to the packet model, channel arbitration is not exclusive.
 When multiple packets compete for a channel, each packet "samples" the current congestion (Figure [10](#fig:tutorial:congestion)C).
 Based on congestion, the packets estimates its bandwidth and latency.
 If low congestion is sampled, high-bandwidth is assigned (short packet in the figure).
 If high congestion is sampled, low-bandwidth is assigned (long packet in the figure).

 The packet-flow model corrects the two most important packet model errors.
 Once bandwidth has been assigned, the packet can immediately be forwarded to the next router, producing accurate latencies.
 The sampling procedure also allows two packets to multiplex across a channel.
 Because messages are broken into discrete chunks, the number of events per message is constant regardless of congestion, avoiding the ripple effect.